Thai junta seeks extradition of royal insult suspects

-BANGKOK Thailand's military government has requested the extradition of several people suspected of insulting the monarchy after the death of King Bhumibol Adulyadej, the foreign minister said on Tuesday.
+BANGKOK (Reuters) - Thailand's military government has requested the extradition of several people suspected of insulting the monarchy after the death of King Bhumibol Adulyadej, the foreign minister said on Tuesday.

 Sensitivities are running high in the Southeast Asian country following the death of the revered king on October 13, after seven decades on the throne.